 'Developmental Coordination Disorder (DCD), also known as Dyspraxia in the UK & Ireland, is a common disorder affecting fine and/or gross motor coordination in children & adults' - Dyspraxia/ DCD Ireland

 'Praxis' is the medical term used to describe motor planning.

-Motor planning refers to the child’s ability to organise, plan, and then carry out new or unfamiliar tasks.
+Motor planning refers to a child’s ability to organise, plan, and then carry out new or unfamiliar tasks.
 It is the first step in learning new skills and requires accurate information from all sensory systems of the body, and mature body awareness, perception of movement and awareness of space.
-It is the ability by which we figure out how we use our hands and body in skilled tasks like playing with toys, using a pencil, building a structure, using a fork, etc.
+It is the ability by which we figure out how we use our hands and body in skilled tasks like playing with toys, using a pencil, building a structure with lego, using a fork or cycling our bike etc.

 It is generally thought to involve the following components:

 - Ideation - Knowing what to do.

 - Motor Planning - Knowing how to do it.